Tyumen Oblast: Hydrology

 The region contains more than 70,000 watercourses with a length of more than 10 km for a total length of 584,400 km.
 The largest navigable rivers are the Ob (185 cu km / yr) and Irtysh (36.5 cu km / yr).
 In the region there are about 70 thousand lakes.
-In the north and central parts are widespread thermokarst lakes and predominately marsh in the south.
+In the north and central parts are widespread Alas lakes and predominately marsh in the south.

 Ecology

 The Red Book of Tyumen Oblast listed 711 rare and endangered species.
 In the list of specially protected areas of the south region there are 99 sites, including one international and three federal.

-Time Zone
+Time zone

-Tyumen Oblast is in the Ekaterinburg time zone.
-Displacement concerning UTC makes +5:00.
-Concerning Moscow time the time zone has a constant displacement of +2 hours and is designated in Russia correspondingly as MSK + 2.
-Ekaterinburg time for most of the Tyumen region is different from the lap time by one hour, to a lesser (western) part, including the city of Tyumen, - for two hours.
+Tyumen Oblast is in the Yekaterinburg time zone (UTC+5; MSK+2).

 Fauna and flora

 There are variety of fauna and flora in this oblast.
 In the northern part can be found ptarmigan, walrus and Arctic fox.
 Polar bears also occur in the extreme north; the genetic make-up of this Polar bear sub-population is genetically distinct from other circumpolar regions.